Ian A. Cook, M.D.

 UCLA Depression Research Hotline

-Translating Advances in Neuroscience to Mental Health Care
+Translating Advances in Neuroscience to Improved Health Care

 In January 2007, Dr. Cook became the Founding Director of the UCLA Unipolar Depression Research and Clinic Program, a component of the Integrative Study Center for Mood Disorders at UCLA's Semel Institute.
 In May, 2008, he was named the inaugural holder of the Joanne and George Miller and Family Endowed Chair in Depression Research at the UCLA Brain Research Institute.

 In March 2009, he treated the first patient in the Transcranial Magnetic Stimulation Treatment Service at UCLA, bringing that FDA-approved device for treating depression to his program in Los Angeles. (video here).
-Dr. Cook has served as a member of the rTMS Task Group of the National Network of Depression Centers.
+Dr. Cook had served as a member of the rTMS Task Group of the National Network of Depression Centers.
+In 2013, he became co-Chair of the Clinical Standards Committee for the Clinical TMS Societyi and was elected to the Society's Board of Directors.

-He is also one of the inventors of a new experimental neuromodulation treatment, Trigeminal Nerve Stimulation, and was the first physician to use this investigational treatment for adults with depression and PTSD.
+He is also one of the inventors of a new experimental neuromodulation treatment, Trigeminal Nerve Stimulation, and is the first physician to administer this investigational treatment to adults with depression or with PTSD.
 TNS is now also being studied for use in ADHD, and other disorders.

 He is an Attending Physician in the Resnick Neuropsychiatric Hospital; over his years at UCLA, he has attended on the Adult Inpatient Service, in the General Outpatient and Mood Disorders Clinics, in the Adult Partial Hospital Program, and on the Geriatric Inpatient ward.
-Dr. Cook currently serves as a psychiatric consultant to the new UCLA Hand Transplantation Service.
-At UCLA he is also Associate Director of the Laboratory of Brain, Behavior, and Pharmacology.
+Dr. Cook served as a psychiatric consultant to the new UCLA Hand Transplantation Service.
+At UCLA he is also Co-Director of the Laboratory of Brain, Behavior, and Pharmacology.

-Dr. Cook is Chief of Staff of the Resnick Neuropsychiatric Hospital and is also chairs its Professional Staff Executive Committee.
+Dr. Cook was Chief of Staff of the Resnick Neuropsychiatric Hospital (2011-2013) and chaired its Professional Staff Executive Committee.
 In the Department of Psychiatry, he formerly was Chair of the Curriculum Committee, and continues to be Course Director for Psychiatry Grand Rounds, the PG3 Outpatient Psychopharmacology Course, the Professionalism and Ethics course, and the PG4 Clinical Neuroscience Course.
-At the David Geffen School of Medicine, he is Chair of the Faculty and of the Faculty Executive Committee.
+At the David Geffen School of Medicine, he seved as Chair of the Faculty of the School and of the Faculty Executive Committee (2011-2013).
 For the broader UCLA community, he served as chair of the University Senate's Ad Hoc Committee on Instructional Technology.

 Dr. Cook received his undergraduate degree from Princeton University and went to medical school at the Yale School of Medicine, before coming to UCLA for his residency at the UCLA/NPI and West LA VAMC psychiatry residency program.

-His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a member of the International Society for ECT and Neurostimulation, the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), and the International Society for Traumatic Stress Studies.
+His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a member of the International Society for ECT and Neurostimulation, the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), the Clinical TMS Society, and the International Society for Traumatic Stress Studies.

 In addition to his work in academia, Dr. Cook has also volunteered to support a number of professional societies and organizations and has served as a consultant to the health care and entertainment industries as well as to the US Department of Justice Civil Rights Division, and the US Department of Defense about suicide prevention.
 He volunteers to support a number of charitable organizations by serving on advisory boards.
 He is a life member of the National Eagle Scout Association.